 State Boards of Nursing set standards for licensure.
-For students entering the M.S.N. program with a degree in a field other than nursing, successful completion of the pre-specialty courses prepares students to take the R.N. licensure exam (NCLEX-RN).
-While the NCLEX-RN is a national exam, most pre-specialty students obtain their initial R.N. license in the state of Tennessee and then may apply for R.N. licensure in a different state by following that state's prescribed procedures.
+For students entering the M.N. or M.S.N. program with a degree in a field other than nursing, successful completion of the PreSpecialty courses prepares students to take the R.N. licensure exam (NCLEX-RN).
+While the NCLEX-RN is a national exam, most PreSpecialty students obtain their initial R.N. license in the state of Tennessee and then may apply for R.N. licensure in a different state by following that state's prescribed procedures.
 State Boards may require R.N. practice experience and/or supplemental education modules.
 Graduation from the M.S.N. program or completion of the post-master's certificate (PMC) in nurse-midwifery or a nurse practitioner specialty prepares students for APRN licensure.
 Requirements for obtaining Advanced Practice (APRN) licensure vary by state.
 State Boards may require R.N. practice experience, transition to practice as APRN, supplemental education modules and/or approval of the program leading to an advanced practice certification.
 It is highly recommended that students who seek admission to M.S.N., Post Master's Certificate, and D.N.P. programs at VUSN contact their home state's Board of Nursing to verify that the desired program and its graduates will meet the eligibility criteria for approval for those credentials.
 The website of the National Council of State Boards of Nursing has contact information on Boards of Nursing in each state.

-Vanderbilt University School of Nursing is required to meet state higher education requirements and state board of nursing requirements for students who complete clinical practice hours outside of Tennessee.
-National program licensure and certification disclosures and state academic restrictions are found here (hyperlink needed).
+Vanderbilt University School of Nursing is required to meet state higher education requirements and state board of nursing requirements for students who reside outside of Tennessee.
+Students with specific requirements are listed on the VUSN website at Admissions Regulations.